Advertising Photography FAQ | Dale May | New York

 Dale is based in New York, available worldwide.
 His production model, built around studio photography and CGI environments, means most campaigns can be executed entirely from his New York studio regardless of the location the campaign depicts.
 For campaigns requiring on-location photography, Dale travels nationally and internationally.

-What is Dale May's representation and how do agencies book him?
+Who represents Dale May and how do agencies book him?

 Dale May is represented by WSW Creative (Watson + Spierman Productions) for commercial photography and direction bookings.
 He is also represented by Samuel Owen Gallery for fine art.
 For press and editorial inquiries, contact Sarah Hall Productions at info@shpny.com.
 Direct brand and independent client inquiries can be made through the contact page.